 But as we'll see, asking Tonga questions wasn't nearly the instant tradition we imagine.
 The first four post-tiebreaker contests NOT hosted by the Evil Empire did not include a single Tonga question.

 Really, we can all thank the Evil Empire for keeping Tongamania alive.
 (The fact that they won a pile of contests in a short period definitely helped.)
 After losing by the infamous "one-third of one-fifth of one point," truly a Tonga-sized margin, they won the following semester.
 Rather than shunning their Tongan terror, they embraced it.
 They cherished it.
 They exploited it.
 And they showed that a team can never slacken, never assume, never take a single misstep, or the Trivia Gods' wrath shall be swift and terrible.

-(We Begin Bombing in Five Minutes correctly named all 3 nations; All The Sugar, Twice the Caffeine named 2 of 3, incorrectly guessing "Tonga" as the third country.
+We Begin Bombing in Five Minutes correctly named all 3 nations.
+All The Sugar, Twice the Caffeine named 2 of 3, incorrectly guessing "Tonga" as the third country.
 This was the margin of victory in the contest: a third of a fifth of a point.

 (ARCHIVAL NOTE: The broadcast of the Giant Pygmies contest has been unearthed, and its scores analyzed.
 Mather's "Holy ___, Batman!" answer was actually worth 7 big points to his team.)

 May 1987 We Begin Bombing in Five Minutes